Participating in International Delegations

 With the support of the Department of Canadian Heritage’s Creative Export program or Global Affairs’ GOA program, CAPACOA assembles delegations to explore emerging international platforms, markets or festivals that represent potential for CAPACOA’s national membership.

-Once delegates are selected, CAPACOA manages the coordination and logistics of the trip.
+Once delegates are selected, CAPACOA coordinates and manages trip logistics.

-- Please note that to be eligible for inclusion in any CAPACOA delegation participants must be members in good standing of CAPACOA.
-They must also have the capacity to underwrite related expenses.
+- To be eligible for inclusion in any CAPACOA delegation, participants must be CAPACOA members in good standing.
+Applicants must also have the capacity to underwrite their own expenses.